Barcelona: A Love Untold: Box office

 The film earned ₱23 million on its first day of showing surpassing Imagine You and Me for the highest opening-day gross for a Filipino film for the year.
 The film earned 130 million pesos on its fifth day of showing.
 On its twelfth day of release, the film earned a total of 200 million pesos.
 By 4 October, the film had already grossed at least ₱300 million.

-The film gross ₱321 million as of October 8, 2016.
+The film grossed ₱321 million as of October 8, 2016.